Knowing how to treat sour crop can might mean the difference between life and death for your chickens.

 As the hen becomes infected with the fungus, the lining of her crop thickens, and the infection can interfere with her crop’s ability to empty its contents into her stomach.

-(This can lead to an impacted crop, but that’s another subject for another article).
+This can lead to an impacted crop, but that’s another subject for another article.
+You can learn some about it here: Stop Pendulous Crop In Backyard Chickens In Its Tracks!

 Sour crop symptoms include lethargy, a horrendous stench coming from your chicken, or weight loss.
 If you notice the crop is not doing its job, then sour crop might be the culprit.

-If you suspect one of your chickens might be effected, then check her in the morning.
+Once you suspect one of your chickens might be affected, then check her in the morning.
 If her crop is still full, then you might be dealing with sour crop.

 How to treat sour crop

-(Bear in mind that I am not a licensed vet, and this information is for educational purposes only.
-Please consult a qualified poultry vet if you think your chicken might be sick).
+Bear in mind that I am not a licensed vet, and this information is for educational purposes only.
+Please consult a qualified poultry veterinarian if you think your chicken might be sick.

-Your best sour crop treatment is prevention by making sure your chickens eat only fresh, healthy food and that your flock’s living area is clean.
+Your best sour crop treatment is prevention.
+Do this by making sure your chickens eat only fresh, healthy food and that your flock’s living area is clean.

 However, even if you do your best to prevent illnesses, your chickens might develop sour crop anyway.